3DMIN/3DMIN.github.io/_build/legstraps.md

-![Glue the rubber bits to their positions]({{ page.imagedir }}/DSC00149.jpg) *Glue the rubber bits to their positions*
+![Glue the rubber bits to their positions]({{ page.imagedir }}/DSC00149.jpg) *Glue the rubber bits to their positions with epoxi glue*

 ![Rubber bits in position]({{ page.imagedir }}/IMG_2262.jpg)
 *Rubber bits in position*